Freemius/freemius-users-dashboard/readme.txt

 Tested up to: 4.9
 Stable tag: 1.0.0

-An easy way to embed an fully-featured users dashboard for Freemius powered shops and products.
+An easy way to embed a fully-featured users dashboard for Freemius powered shops and products.

 == Description ==

-An easy way to embed an fully-featured users dashboard for Freemius powered shops and products.
+An easy way to embed a fully-featured users dashboard for Freemius powered shops and products.

 = How to use it? =
 1. Create a new page on your website.
 We recommend using one of the following slugs: `users`, `account`, `members`.